nirodhvana/suckless/README.md

-# Nityananda
+# SuckLESS
-My Build of Programs that follow the Suckless Philosophy but actually suck less.

-:)
+My Build Of Programs That Actually Suck LESS.